ShaoPengyang/ShaoPengyang.github.io/_pages/about.md

 **I am actively seeking postdoctoral opportunities**.
 I am also open to research collaborations and mentorship, particularly with self-driven students.

-Contact: shaopymark at gmail.com | shaopengyang at u.nus.edu
+Please feel free to reach out to me at *shaopymark at gmail.com* or *shaopengyang at u.nus.edu*.

 ---